rose-pace/dungeon-builder/.github/copilot-instructions.md

 7. Media queries
 8. Print styles

-## JavaScript Guidelines
+## Typescript Guidelines

+- Use 2 spaces for indents and tabs
+- Follow eslint rules
-- Adhere to JSDoc standards, similar to the below example /**
+- Adhere to TSDoc standards, similar to the below example /**
- * @description Clear description of purpose and behavior
+ * Clear description of purpose and behavior
- * @param {type} name - Description with valid/invalid values
+ * @param name - Description with valid/invalid values
- * @returns {type} Description of return value/state
+ * @returns Description of return value/state
  * @throws {ErrorType} Description of error conditions
  * @example
  * // Include multiple examples showing edge cases
  * functionName(validInput);
  */
-- Use 2 spaces for indents
+- For interfaces, document each property as in the below example /**
+ * Clear description of purpose and behavior
+ */
+interface ExampleInterface {
+  /** Clear description of property */
+  foo: string,
+  /** Clear description of property */
+  bar: string,
+}

 ## Code Quality Rules
 - Use consistent naming: